The beach on Loch Tiernait is just below your bothy accommodation and an ideal place to soak your feet and contemplate catching trout for your dinner.

-Rising early for coffee and to beat the sun coming up over the mountains (07:09) is entirely optional, but will be an amazing way to start another gourmet day in the mountains.
+Rising early for coffee and to beat the sun coming up over the mountains (07:09) is also entirely optional, but would be an amazing way to start another gourmet day, this time in the mountains.

 With memories fuelled and photographs captured, we will prepare breakfast created from locally sourced foods ready to eat around 08:30.

 Suitably fuelled, and with cooking equipment washed and cleaned away, our thoughts will no doubt turn to choosing the most suitable walking route for the day…

 With routes ranging between 12 and 20 km (c.
 7 and 12.5 miles), the exact route will depend upon the people in the group as much as the weather.
 This will be negotiated and agreed after breakfast whilst we remember that this is a relaxing experience where enjoying the sights, sounds and tastes of the Morvern Peninsula are our priority; therefore we will aim to depart by 10:00.